Medically reviewed by Drugs.com. Last updated on May 1, 2023.

 - Hard muscles, or knots in your muscles

 How is the cause of a muscle cramp diagnosed?

 Tell your healthcare provider how often you have muscle cramps and how long they usually last.
-Tell him if they occur at rest or during exercise.
-Tell him if they occur during the day or at night.
-Your healthcare provider will examine you and press on the muscles where you have cramps.
-You may also need a blood test to check for dehydration and organ function.
+Tell him or her if they occur at rest or during exercise.
+Tell him or her if they occur during the day or at night.
+Your provider will examine you and press on the muscles where you have cramps.
+Blood test may be used to check for dehydration or organ function problems.

 How can I manage a muscle cramp?